seamusLanderson/lunar_crater_landing_pads/README.md

 * Currently, only NAC DTMs can be used.
 Crater labels must be in YOLO format.

 * The file "demo.py" runs a demonstration of the simulation using a subsection of the NAC DTM "AITKEN01", with pre-identified craters.
+Run time on a i9-12900 CPU using 20/24 threads is ~23 min.